CorporateRewards/docs-myrewards/source/index.html.md

 A programme can have one or more API keys, each of which will be granted permission to access different functionality from the API.
-As a standard, we use RESTful json endpoints that will accept either HTML/HTTP form data or json data, HTML/HTTP is preferred.
+As a standard, we use RESTful json endpoints that will accept eithey r HTML/HTTP form data or json data, HTML/HTTP is preferred.

 # Authentication